Learning $k$-Modal Distributions via Testing: Learning -modal Distributions

 In this section we describe and analyze the testing algorithm $\TND$.
-Given sample access to a $k$-modal distribution $q$ over $[n]$ and $\tau>0$, our tester $\TND$ uses $O(k^2/\tau^2)$ many samples from $q$ and has the following properties: \begin{itemize} \item If $q$ is non-decreasing, $\TND$ outputs ``yes'' with probability at least $2/3$. \item If $q$ is $\tau$-far from non-decreasing, $\TND$ outputs ``no'' with probability at least $2/3$. \end{itemize} (The algorithm $\TND(\tau, \delta)$ is obtained by repeating $\TND$ $O(\log(1/\delta))$ times and taking the majority vote.)
+Given sample access to a $k$-modal distribution $q$ over $[n]$ and $\tau>0$, our tester $\TND$ uses $O(k/\tau^2)$ many samples from $q$ and has the following properties:

+\begin{itemize} \item If $q$ is non-decreasing, $\TND$ outputs ``yes'' with probability at least $2/3$. \item If $q$ is $\tau$-far from non-decreasing, $\TND$ outputs ``no'' with probability at least $2/3$. \end{itemize} (The algorithm $\TND(\tau, \delta)$ is obtained by repeating $\TND$ $O(\log(1/\delta))$ times and taking the majority vote.)

+Before we describe the algorithm we need some notation.
+Let $q$ be a distribution over $[n]$.
+For $a \le b < c \in [n]$ define We also denote